kunmishra2599/lab-website/_members/gayatri-natarajan.md

   email: gaya3@duke-nus.edu.sg
 ---
 ### Brief
-Gayatri is our lab manager.
-She helps us with purchases, animal work, and administrstive matters.
-She also works on the aging and GSPE project.
+Gayatri was our lab manager from 2023 - 2024.
+She helped us with purchases, animal work, and administrstive matters.
+She also worked on the aging and GSPE project.